jeffijoe/koa-es7-boilerplate/README.md

 ## What's in the package?

-* A minimal setup for doing dependency injection
 * Auto-loading of API "controllers"
-* Helper methods for dynamically discovering modules
 * `mocha-sinon-chai` testing, as well as `supertest` for API testing
 * Routing with `koa-router`
 * Parsing request bodies with `koa-bodyparser`